Home Blog Page 49

 Instructions

-2. Line a baking sheet or pizza pan with parchment paper or a silicone baking mat.
-Preheat oven to 350.
+2. Preheat oven to 400 degrees.
+Line a baking sheet with parchment paper or a silicone baking mat.
+We prefer the latter!

 Recipe and Styling by Keith Recker